Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 Cyber-security aims at protecting the CIA Triad.
 Hacking aims at breaking it, making the DAD Triad :

-- **Disclosure** : break confidentiality by gaining accessed to resources that should not be accessed
+- **Disclosure** : break confidentiality by gaining access to resources that should not be accessed
 - **Alteration** : break integrity by modifying the content or behavior of resources
 - **Denial** : break availability by preventing legitimate users to access resources